You’ve been with us for about four months now. What first attracted you to Fíonta?

 What do you do when you’re not delighting Fíonta customers?

-Play with Legos, model trains and Arduino, binge TV, explore the C&O Canal towpath, learn the cello, bake, read, and attend University of Maryland as a student in the Master’s in Information Management program.
+Play with Legos, model trains and Arduino, binge TV, explore the C&O Canal towpath, learn the cello, bake, read, and attend the University of Maryland as a student in the Master’s in Information Management program.

 Coffee or tea?